News & Features

 A Circle of Healing for Native Children Endangered by Drugs

-This seven-video series and companion resource guide weaves Native stories and cultural practices from across the Nation to show many of the ways children, families, and communities are healing from drug endangerment.
-This resource highlights a range of culturally relevant approaches to inspire communities to develop, enhance, and share their own responses to these issues.
+This video series and companion resource guide weaves Native stories and cultural practices from across the Nation to show many of the ways children, families, and communities are healing from drug endangerment.
+It highlights a range of culturally relevant approaches to inspire communities to develop, enhance, and share their own responses to these issues.